-Explanation: IOCP expected a left parenthesis as the first character of string xxxxxxxxx.
+IOCP expected a left parenthesis as the first character of string xxxxxxxx.
 The parameter requires that you enclose the keyword value in parentheses.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-Programmer response: Check for incorrect characters in the parameter and correct the delimiter.
+Check for incorrect characters in the parameter and correct the delimiter.

-ICP115I DELIMITER ERROR, EXPECT RIGHT PARENTHESIS - xxxxxxxxx
+ICP115I DELIMITER ERROR, EXPECT RIGHT PARENTHESIS - XXXXXXXXX

-Explanation: IOCP expected a right parenthesis as the first character of string xxxxxxxxx.
+IOCP expected a right parenthesis as the first character of string xxxxxxxxx.
 This error can occur if a keyword value contains too many characters or if more parameters than your CPC supports were specified.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-Programmer response: Correct the parameter and correct the incorrect delimiter with a right parenthesis.
+Correct the parameter and correct the incorrect delimiter with a right parenthesis.

-ICP116I WARNING CONTINUATION CARD TREATED AS A COMMENT BY IOCP
+ICP116I \\WARNING\\ CONTINUATION CARD TREATED AS A COMMENT BY IOCP

-Explanation: IOCP issues this message following a continuation card that is treated as a comment by IOCP (that is, it is ignored).
+IOCP issues this message following a continuation card that is treated as a comment by IOCP (that is, it is ignored).
 Any continuation cards for the same statement that follow this message are also treated as comments by IOCP.